swaptacular/swpt-k8s-config/README.md

 **Note**: In this example, the name of the user is `johndoe`.

-First you need to install a Git server to your Kubernetes cluster, which will contain a copy of your GitOps repository:
+First you need to install a Git server to your Kubernetes cluster, which will contain a copy of your GitOps repository.
+Note that you may want to edit the `simple-git-server/kustomization.yaml` file in order to specify custom container image repository and the image tag (or digest) that must be used for the Git server:

 ``` console
 $ cd simple-git-server/